databricks/spark-redshift/README.md

 # Performant Redshift Data Source for Apache Spark - Community edition

 Welcome to the community edition of spark-redshift!
+ The community's feedback and contributions are vitally important.
  Pull requests are very welcome.

+This is a fork from Databricks's spark-redshift repository.
-The main upgrade is compatibility with spark 2.4.
+The main upgrade is spark 2.4 compatibility.

 ## Disclaimer

-This is a fork from Databricks's spark-redshift repository.
+Our intent is to do the best job possible supporting the minimal set of features that the community needs.
+Other non-essential features may be dropped before the first non-snapshot release.

 This is currently not tested on EMR.
 Some tests have been temporarily disabled and some features removed.